ghostrunner-0/CLASS-12-LAB-WORKS/README.md

 # 😁 CLASS 12 LAB WORKS

-This is a repository with all the lab works done till yet.

 # ✋ NOTICE & RULES

 ### Make sure to change all the variable names.